SoftUni-Internal/interactive-content/EN/01-Data-Definition-And-Data-Types/01-Data-Types-In-MySQL-Server.md

     - DECIMAL
     - FLOAT
     - DOUBLE
-- **String** - used for storing text and characters to represent various kinds of data
+- **String** - Used for storing text and characters to represent various kinds of data:
     - CHAR
     - VARCHAR
     - BINARY